Meet the Governors

 Who are the governors?

-The governing body comprises: the Head Teacher, 1 Staff Governor, 5 Co-opted Governors (1 vacancy), 4 Parent Governors and 1 Governor nominated by the Local Authority.
+The governing body comprises: the Head Teacher, one Staff Governor, four co-opted Governors, three Parent Governors and one Governor nominated by the Local Authority.
 No matter which governor you ask about their work in school, they will always say the children are at the heart of any decision they make.

 What do we do?

 - To oversee the financial performance of the school and make sure the money is well spent.

 - To ensure clarity of vision, ethos and strategic direction.

 - To hold the Headteacher to account for the educational performance of the school and its pupils.